If you’re reading this, there is a good chance you don’t carry a weapon daily.

 What is the reason you decided to conceal carry?
 And also be sure to check out 7 Things I Wish I Knew Before Carrying.

-And if you’re really serious and planning ahead in the rare case you actually have to use your gun…check out USCCA’s CCW Insurance.
+And if you’re really serious and planning ahead in the rare case you actually have to use your gun…check out my review of USCCA’s CCW Insurance.
+It will help protect you and your family from the financial burden of legal/criminal proceedings.

 Do you want to protect yourself, exercise your 2A rights, or was it something totally different that wasn’t discussed here?